Line a cookie sheet with a silicone mat or you can use parchment paper if you don't have one.

 In a medium bowl, prepare the french meringue.
 Beat the egg whites on low speed with a hand mixer until they get frothy.
 Increase the speed and slowly add the sugar.
 Beat until stiff peaks form.
 If you want to add any food coloring, do it now, but use it sparingly or you will make the meringue too liquidy.

 Add the french meringue into the dry ingredients and begin to gently fold.
 The batter should be fully combined and not streaky.
-When you are able to make a figure 8 with the batter in one motion, the batter is ready.
+When you are able to make a figure 8 with the batter in one motion, the batter is ready (more information on this process in my French Macaron Recipe).
 If it is too runny it has been over-mixed.

 Transfer the batter to a piping bag fitted with a piping tip.
 Pipe 1-inch disks on to the silicone mat.